 An SSL certificate encrypts this information, making it unreadable to hackers.
 If a page is secure, a green padlock will appear in the Search bar before the ‘https://’ part of the web address.

 SSL is essential, especially if you’re running an online shop.
 Customers are more likely to trust your site and make a purchase if they feel that their information is secure.

-Create offers full SSL Encryption for both Deluxe and Super packages.
+Create offers full SSL Encryption on the Website Builder, Shop Builder, Shop Builder Pro and Shop Builder Advanced packages.
 For more information on the benefits of using SSL and how to add it to your site, checkout our HelpCentre guides ‘How to Encrypt Your Website With Full SSL’ and ‘How To Ensure Your Web Content Is Secure’.